-Whether you’re looking to start a cafe business from scratch or seeking to revamp an existing space, you’ll need to undertake a fit-out to achieve this.
-Small cafes offering seating for ten or less patrons are gaining popularity amongst both first-time and existing shop owners.
-These spaces have been gaining traction in the shopfitting world.
-They allow clients to be able to bring their business dreams to life and open cafes while also sticking to more realistic budgets.
+Whether you’re looking to start a cafe from scratch or revamp an existing space, the fit-out process will be necessary.
+Small cafes that offer seating for ten or less patrons are gaining popularity amongst both first time and established shop owners.
+These spaces have been increasing in demand among those who want something realistic and more fitting to their budget as they open their business dreams into reality with these types of shops!

 Average Cafe Fit Out Costs